mykolav/must-use-ret-val-fs/README.md

-# UNDER CONSTRUCTION
-This is work in progress.
-The NuGet package doesn't exist yet.

 # Emit a compile error if a method's return value is not used.
 (This analyzer is based on [ReturnValueUsageAnalyzer](https://github.com/Richiban/Richiban.Analyzer/tree/master/ReturnValueUsageAnalyzer/ReturnValueUsageAnalyzer) by [Richard Gibson](https://github.com/Richiban)).